01 of 04

 - Tape measure

 - Conduit bender (sized for conduit you’re bending)

 - EMT Conduit

 03 of 04

 The first step in making a 90-degree bend is to determine how long the bend needs to be.
-Let’s say that you’re running a piece of ¾" conduit straight down a wall, and you need to turn it at 90 degrees and run it horizontally into a box that is 12" from the wall.
+Let’s say that you’re running a piece of 3/4-inch conduit straight down a wall, then turn it 90 degrees to run it horizontally to an electrical box that is 12 inches away.

 Look at the head of the conduit bender.
 You should find a notation about the take-up dimension.
-It might say something like, "Stubs 5" to arrow."
-This means that a 90-degree bend adds 5" to your horizontal... measurement.
-A "stub" is what electricians call a 90-degree bend.
+It might say something like, "Stubs 5 to arrow."
+This means that a 90-degree bend adds 5 inches to your horizontal measurement.
+A stub is what electricians call a 90-degree bend.
 The arrow is near the front end of the head and indicates the beginning of the bend.

 04 of 04